 This faulty intelligence would result in bad French deployment of their troops, which comes to light above all else in the penultimate problem of the French army in this battle: the Dyle-Breda plan.

 Even with all of these mentioned problems, a French defeat in 1940 was not inevitable.
-The Allies were bound to be surprised by the nature of a German enemy that was stronger and more capable than they had anticipated, and that their own doctrines had to be reworked and rebuilt.
+The Allies were bound to be surprised by the nature of a German enemy that was stronger and more capable than they had anticipated, and that their own doctrines would have had to be reworked and rebuilt.
 But the French army was not as rotten as it was portrayed after the fact, and the German victory in 1940 was a close run affair that could have easily gone the other way.
 What would doom France in 1940 would be the ill advised Dyle-Breda plan.